gitlabhq/gitlab-runner/docs/configuration/runner_autoscale_aws/index.md

 NOTE: **Note:**
 The child instances will use by default Ubuntu 16.04 unless you choose a different AMI ID by setting `amazonec2-ami`.
+Set only [supported base operating systems for Docker Machine](https://docs.docker.com/machine/drivers/os-base/).

 NOTE: **Note:**
 If you specify `amazonec2-private-address-only=true` as one of the machine